-1. Since Calvinism is the Gospel, and it contains the sum and substance of what is represented in Scripture, that means for 1500 years until John Calvin came on the scene, there was no Gospel and no sinners saved.
+1. If Calvinism is the Gospel and it contains the sum and substance of what is represented in Scripture, that means for 1500 years until John Calvin came on the scene, there was no Gospel and no sinners were saved.

-This tragic, except that Calvinism is a theological system and it’s biblically unacceptable to make a philosophical theological system an equivalent of the Biblical Gospel that saves.
+This is tragic, except that Calvinism is a theological system and it’s biblically unacceptable to make a philosophical theological system an equivalent of the biblical Gospel that saves.

-2. Calvinism is the Gospel yet is so “difficult to understand.”
-This implies that the Gospel is so complicated and difficult that only intellectuals can comprehend it and thereby become saved.
+2. If Calvinism is the Gospel yet it is so “difficult to understand,” it implies that the Gospel is so complicated and difficult that only intellectuals can comprehend it and thereby become saved.
 A system that is so esoteric for ordinary Christians can’t be based on God’s Word.
 If the Gospel can only be grasped by the elites, where does that leave the common people?

 A Calvinist author bragged: “Among the past and present advocates of this doctrine are to be found some of the world’s greatest and wisest men” (The Reformed Faith, 1).

 Does this mean unless one is a Calvinist, one can’t be part of the greatest and wisest?
-Sounds like a magnetic system for the arrogant.
+Sounds like a system that attracts the arrogant at heart.
 If God “has chosen the foolish things of the world to confound the wise…and the weak things of the world to confound the mighty,” then we don’t have to be an intellectual to understand the Gospel (Rom.
 1:27).

 The disciples of Jesus were simple men and women – fishermen, tax collectors and housewives – yet they understood the Gospel and could teach it clearly to others.